 Since summer of 2014, The Common Wheel has been devoted to promoting biking and bike culture in the Lancaster community.
 In just a few years, we’ve impacted hundreds of lives through our classes, programs, and events.
 And, we’re just getting started!

 Our first home was once an old, abandoned pump-house in Reservoir Park on the east side of Lancaster City.
-The circa-1918 building was closed after the city reservoir was no longer being used in the 1950’s.
-It was piled with sinks, roofing materials, and other items being stored behind boarded up windows.
-The interior renovation and transformation of the 1,100-square-foot-space was into The Common Wheel community bike center, where both youth and adults learn the basic maintenance and riding skills necessary to make cycling a part of everyday life.
+The circa-1918 building was closed after the city reservoir was no longer being used in the 1950s.
+It was piled with sinks, roofing materials, and other items being stored behind boarded-up windows.
+The interior renovation and transformation of the 1,100-square-foot-space were into The Common Wheel community bike center, where both youth and adults learn the basic maintenance and riding skills necessary to make cycling a part of everyday life.

 Creating A Platform For Bike Advocacy